 Chrissie is an international award-winning photographer with many years experience.
 She has achieved wide recognition for capturing the beautiful scenery around her home on Mersea Island in Essex.
 She also specialises in street and informal portraiture.
 Her stunning portraits are now very collectable, with many being held in private collections around the world.

 Chrissie says "A photographic image can expose so many emotions and almost always transcends nations.
 Images are such a capable and powerful way of exposing situations of conflict and misery throughout the world and offer a compelling means of bringing about change.

-Chrissie's work has been displayed at The Victoria and Albert Museum, The Mall Gallery, The Menier Gallery, The Royal Albert Hall, The Greenwich Museum, Liverpool Street Station and many local galleries.
+Her images have also been on display at The Victoria and Albert Museum, The Mall Gallery, The Menier Gallery, The Royal Albert Hall, The Greenwich Museum, The Geedon Gallery, Liverpool Street Station and many other reputable local galleries.